kamalsoft/fleetapp/docs/architecture.md

 - **FleetOps Service:** Handles core operations: creating and managing places, service orders, and payloads.
 - **Integrations Service:** Manages and dispatches webhooks to external systems.
 - **Video Service:** Ingests, stores, and processes video footage from dash cams, running AI models to detect events.
+- **Vendor Service:** Manages third-party vendors, their services, and the lifecycle of their invoices.
 - **Analytics Service:** Processes historical and real-time data to generate predictive insights (e.g., maintenance forecasts).
 - **Notification Service:** Sends alerts and notifications (email, SMS, push) to users.
 - **API Gateway:** A single entry point for all client requests (Web App, Mobile App), handling routing, authentication, and rate limiting.